Last Updated on January 20, 2023 by The Filtery

 Are Rubber Garden Hoses Safe?

-To get more non-toxic living guides (and other stuff!) delivered to your inbox once a week, sign up for Filtered Fridays.
+If you found this guide helpful and would like to get more tips, recommendations, new, and more delivered to your inbox once a week, sign up for Filtered Fridays!

 I’ve come across several hoses that say they are drinking water safe, BPA free and phthalate free, NSF certified, FDA approved hose materials (as in they make ALL of these claims), yet there is a Prop 65 warning.
 One company said that it’s because they do fall within the safe lead limits of the 2014 federal safe water drinking act but Prop 65 still requires the warning if it contains ANY levels of a harmful chemical.
 But I read that Prop 65 is for significant levels of chemicals.
 Do you think these companies may be confused or aren’t being truthful?
 Or is it true that they could have a Prop 65 warning with safe low levels of lead?